 § 1 Scope of application, definitions

-(1) The terms and conditions of business of N. Aliment Central sàrl (hereinafter referred to as "Supplier") and the customer (hereinafter referred to as "Customer") shall be governed exclusively by the following terms and conditions in the version valid at the time of the order.
-Any deviating, conflicting or supplementary general terms and conditions of the Customer shall only become part of the contract if and insofar as the Supplier has expressly agreed to their validity in writing.
-This requirement of consent shall also apply if the offer is submitted or accepted by the provider with reference to the overriding validity of its own general terms and conditions and/or the provider performs the service incumbent upon it without reservation in the knowledge of the customer's general terms and conditions.
+(1) The terms and conditions of N. Aliment Central sàrl (hereinafter referred to as the „Supplier“) and the customer (hereinafter referred to as the „Customer“) shall be governed exclusively by the following terms and conditions in the version valid at the time of the order.
+Any deviating, conflicting or supplementary general terms and conditions of the customer shall only become part of the contract if and insofar as the supplier has expressly agreed to their validity in writing.
+This requirement of consent shall also apply if the offer is submitted or accepted by the supplier with reference to the overriding validity of its own general terms and conditions and/or the supplier performs the service incumbent upon it without reservation in the knowledge of the customer's general terms and conditions.

-(2)The customer is a consumer if he concludes a legal transaction for purposes that can predominantly be attributed neither to his commercial nor his independent professional activity.
-In contrast, an entrepreneur is any natural or legal person or partnership with legal capacity that is acting in the exercise of its commercial or independent professional activity when concluding the contract.
+(2)The customer is a consumer if he concludes a legal transaction for purposes that cannot be predominantly attributed to his commercial or independent professional activity.
+In contrast, an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, is acting in the exercise of their commercial or independent professional activity.

 (3) Individual agreements made with the customer in individual cases shall in any case take precedence over these GTC.